-- 1. If you are currently editing the script you want to debug, save it by clicking on the Save button underneath the editor. - 2.
-Do one of the following:
+- 1. If you are currently editing the script you want to debug, save it by clicking on the Save button underneath the editor.

+- 2. Do one of the following:

+- In the Script Editor toolbar, click on the

+Set Target button.
-- In the top-left corner of the Script Editor, click on the

-Menu button and select
+- In the top-left corner of the Script Editor, click on the Menu button and select

 Play/Debug > SetTarget.